apache/iotdb/docs/UserGuide/Comparison/TSDB-Comparison.md

 * Order by time:

   Order by time seems quite trivil for time series database.
-But... if we consider another featuer, called align by time, something becomes interesting.
+But... if we consider another feature, called align by time, something becomes interesting.
 And, that is why we mark OpenTSDB and KairosDB unsupported.

   Actually, in each time series, all these TSDBs support order data by timestamps.